To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Is Loanpad profitable?

-Loanpad told us it became profitable in the middle of 2021 and that it expects to be profitable every month from this point.
+Loanpad told us it became profitable three years ago and that it expects to be profitable every month from this point.
 This is well within the expected timeframe that I suggested in the past couple of updates to this review.

 Published company accounts don’t provide much information, although this is not unusual.
 Still, they indicate six-figure profits for both calendar year 2022 and 2023.